Planning-nl/vue3-i18n/README.md

 ### Translation Set

-The `translate` function does all the translation magic and produces a *translator*.
+The `translate` function does all the translation magic and produces a **translator**.

-It expects a nested object that contains all your translations.
-This entries in this object should either be plain objects (translation groups) or translatable items.
+It expects a nested object that contains your translation items and translations.
+The entries in this object should either be plain objects (translation groups) or **translatable items**.

 Translatable items can be created using the `l` function.
 It accepts a plain object with translations, keyed by locales.
-The translations can be of any type, not just strings.
-This gives this library a lot of flexibility.
+The translation values can be of any type, not just strings.

 ```typescript
 import { l, translate } from "@planning.nl/vue3-i18n";